peterpeterparker/web-social-share/readme.md

 However, you could provide an `icon style class` for each sharing option which gonna be displayed above the social-network name.

+Furthermore, per default, the displayed action sheet height is set to `80px`.
+Even if the component isn't for the above previous reason shadowed, if you wish, you could set your own height for the action sheet using the CSS4 variables `--web-social-share-height`.

 ### Example

 Let's say I'm using `Font Awesome 5` and I would like to provide an icon for the social share options I describe above.
 This could be achieved easily like the following: